 A legacy scroll is one of my favorite ideas for a legacy project.
-I got the idea from Henry Fersko-Weiss’ book, Caring for the Dying: The Doula Approach to a Meaningful Death (you can read my review here).
+I got the idea from Henry Fersko-Weiss’ book, Caring for the Dying: The Doula Approach to a Meaningful Death.

 For display and reading purposes, the legacy scroll can be hung on a wall or easel with one or two sections showing at a time.
 This allows viewers to focus on one aspect, theme, or season of your life at a time.
-You can create sections for life story, wisdom, encouragement, philosophy, notes of love, humor, grief, relationships, accomplishments, and more.
+Create sections for life story, wisdom, encouragement, philosophy, notes of love, humor, grief, relationships, accomplishments, and more.
 Use your imagination!

 For the actual scroll, this Etsy shop has a variety of scroll lengths with durable paper and even custom sizing.

 If you love to write, consider writing a book as your legacy project.
 A legacy book doesn’t have to be lengthy or have the perfect outline in order to be meaningful.
 It can be a collection of short stories, essays, life lessons, or even recipes.

 Write out your biography, or tell a series of important stories that teach life lessons (these can be fictional or true stories, both can be powerful).